Caltrans crews set to continue work on projects in the region

 State Route 20 between Marysville Road and Timbuctoo Road: Motorists can expect intermittent one-way traffic control from 5:30 a.m. to 4 p.m.
 Monday through Friday for roadway excavation, drainage and grading work.

-State Route 20 near Stacey Ann Drive: Motorists may expect rock blasting activity sometime between noon and 2 p.m. on Monday, and possibly Tuesday and Wednesday if necessary.
+State Route 20 between Stacey Ann Drive and Libby Lane: Motorists may expect rock blasting activity sometime between 11 a.m. and 2 p.m. on Monday.
 Motorists can expect up to a 30-minute delay to ensure all explosives are discharged and the roadway is safe for travel.
 Motorists are advised to use alternate routes to avoid delays.

 State Route 20: Work continues on a $54 million project by Caltrans to straighten curves, widen shoulders, construct a new bridge and rehabilitate a 2-mile section of roadway in the Timbuctoo area.
 Construction is expected to start this spring.
 Project information and construction updates are available at www.FixYuba20.com.